 This is a meeting room booked through the main ARE office and is equipped with a computer, monitor and video-conference system.
-Printed theses are also kept here and are available for sign out.

 GRADUATE PROGRAMS IN AGRICULTURAL AND RESOURCE ECONOMICS

 The Department of Agricultural and Resource Economics at the University of Saskatchewan offers degree programs leading to a Master of Science in Agricultural Economics and a Doctor of Philosophy in Agricultural Economics.